Scott97612/Job-Guru/README.md

 ## How to use

-This app use tesseract for image2text extraction.
-In order to use this feature, you have to first install tesseract.
+This app uses tesseract for image2text extraction.
+In order to use this feature, you have to first install tesseract to use screenshot as input.
+If you don't use screenshot as input, no need to install it, the app should work without issues.

 For MacOs, better use Homebrew: `brew install tesseract`